 Interested in water supply and wastewater disposal?
 Visit the Our Infrastructure section.

-- Significantly decrease overall community consumption of non-local, non-renewable, non-recyclable, and non-recycled materials, water, energy, and fuels.
+- Significantly decrease overall community consumption of non-local goods, non-renewable energy and fuels, and materials that are non-recyclable/non-recycled.

 - Encourage the use of local, non-polluting, renewable, and recycled resources (water, energy, and material resources).

 - Encourage residents and business owners to reduce the amount of pollutants entering the air, soil, and water.